je4ngomes/YTubevideoBot/README.md

 Bot: [@YTubevideobot](https://telegram.me/YTubevideobot)

-This bot will help you find and share any video from youtube.
+This is a telegram bot created to help you find and share any video from youtube.

 # Usage